 I like Tarbert.
 Many west coast towns and village are workaday and Tarbert certainly is that but there’s an attractiveness about it too especially looking down on the little settlement from the deck of the ferry.
 The rock and moorland -dotted hills form a backdrop which, as the ferry pulls away from the island, reveals the higher mountains behind, including The Clisham, the highest of all on the Outer Hebrides at 2,000 feet.
 It makes for a fantastic hill walk albeit a very boggy one lower down.The sail into or away from Tarbert is very beautiful.

 There’s a butchers’ and small supermarket where Gaelic is often heard; a very nice cafe First Fruits; a couple of hotels – we had a great dinner one evening in the Harris Hotel.Hotel Hebrides is quite modern but we had a great evening here too with decent pub food, listening to Fergie Macdonald – known as the Ceilidh King – playing a host of Gaelic/Scottish tunes on the accordion; plenty foot tapping going on that night!
-The place was jumpin’, as they say.
+The place was jumpin’!

 As we drive out of Tarbert past the car queue for the ferry, I always think how lucky we are that we still have time on Harris and are not leaving yet!
 But when it’s our turn to leave…well, I find it hard not hide my tears.There is not a summer or winter goes by now when we are not on Harris or North Uist – islands of my heart.